aws/aws-xray-sdk-node/packages/express/README.md

 first middleware added after defining routes.
 Otherwise issues with the `cls-hooked` context may occur.

+## Sample App

+To get started with a functional express application instrumented with the X-Ray SDK, check out our [sample app](https://github.com/aws-samples/aws-xray-sdk-node-sample).

 ## Automatic mode example
 For more automatic mode examples, see the [example code](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/core#example-code).